Security & Privacy

 Where data lives: Production data is stored in France or Germany.
 The exact region, redundancy model, and any cross-region replication are defined in the contract and deployment scope.

-Operational control and encryption
+Operational control

 We control the deployment environment end-to-end at the infrastructure and application layers: